cairis-platform/cairis/docs/traceability.rst

 .. figure:: contributesTo.jpg
    :alt: contribute to form

+If the traceability link is between two requirements, you will also be able to add a label describing the nature of the traceability.

 To delete a manual traceability link, select the Options / Traceability menu, select the environment that the traceability link is specific to if appropriate, and select the delete icon.